-After extensive research, Sugarbird found out that they had to change their glass bottles to plastic to reduce their environmental impact.
-The challenge is that plastic-phobia (and ignorance) is at an all time high, so how do you explain this, without causing a big ol' fashioned freak out?
-The opportunity was not just how we tell people what they were doing and why, but also educating them; and giving them the tools to create change.
+After extensive research, Sugarbird realised that they needed to change their glass bottles to plastic ones so they could reduce their environmental impact.
+The challenge is that plastic-phobia (and ignorance) is at an all time high.
+So how do you explain this, without causing a big ol' fashioned freak out?
+The opportunity was not just how we tell people what they were doing and why, but also educating them and giving them the tools to create change.

-Day One is an initiative that we created that allows us to cover all of these complex issues, very simply, in a positive and optimistic way.
+Day One is an initiative that we created that allows us to cover complex issues, very simply, in a positive and optimistic way.
 Why Day One?
 Because every day is a new opportunity to create change - just like Sugarbird are going to do.

 The process is complex.
 So we needed to make it simple.

-The plan was to swap over to new PET bottles, set up recycling bins to add to the network where you can drop your recycling off, and then create a range of recycled products to close the loop.
+The plan was to swap to PET bottles, set up recycling bins to add to the recycling network, and create recycled products to close the loop.

 Please visit www.dayoneforchange.com where you can find out more about why PET plastic is not that evil stuff that we've been led to believe, how you can make a difference, and where you can buy one of our designer bags.